Information for Faculty & Staff

 Information Literacy Instruction

 The NECC Librarians provide information literacy instruction for NECC courses, and sessions may be scheduled at any time the library is open, including evenings.
 Classes are taught by a Reference Librarian, but we require that the class instructor must also be present.
 Information literacy instruction is highly recommended for Comp 101 classes, but is also useful for courses which include any type of research component.
-Sessions are designed to fill one fifty-minute class period, but can be adjusted to fit various schedules.
+Sessions are designed to fill a full class period, but can be adjusted to fit various schedules.

 Please note that information literacy instruction is required for any course designated as “Information Literacy Intensive” to fulfill an NECC Core Academic Skills requirement.
 The library has created a guide specifically for Information Literacy Intensive designated courses to help faculty incorporate this CAS into their curriculum.